 - Appreciate yourself.
-We all need acknowledgement, but the most important acknowledgement is what we give ourselves.
+We all need acknowledgment, but the most important acknowledgment is what we give ourselves.
 In addition to celebrating your big successes, acknowledge your small daily successes, too.
 During my annual Breakthrough to Success training, I assign the Mirror Exercise as homework because your subconscious mind needs positive encouragement to pursue further achievements and to change any negative beliefs you hold toward praise and accomplishment.
 This powerful exercise requires you to appreciate yourself for the day’s accomplishments while talking to yourself in a mirror.

 Appreciation Is Not Human Nature

 Many people find that it requires great diligence to cultivate an attitude of appreciation.
 We are culturally conditioned to focus on what we don’t have, rather than appreciating what we’ve already received.